-In 2017, 90% of the suspected corruption cases were reported through whistleblowers (e.g., SOS co-workers, external third parties, SOS beneficiaries and anonymous reports), compared to 65% in 2016.
-The visible increase of such reports indicates that the efforts made throughout 2016 and 2017 in terms of awareness-raising were effective.
+In 2018, 91% of the suspected corruption cases were reported through whistleblowers (e.g., SOS co-workers, external third parties, SOS beneficiaries and anonymous reports), compared to 90% in 2017.
+The consistent high percentage of such reports indicates that the efforts made throughout the past three years in terms of awareness-raising were effective.